michaelthomasletts/michaelthomasletts.github.io/content/blog/threnody-for-maculae.md

 To have something so bewildering happen as I learned my field of view is physically narrowing, and that there's nothing I can do about either thing, thrust a quasi-mythical quality to this period of my life.
 I don't know how else to describe it, and I don't believe that description can be characterized as dramatic by anybody who's close to the details.
 I reached out to this old friend as a well-meaning reaction to my condition.
 Reaching out to old friends (they weren't the only person I contacted), instead of withdrawing from the world, seemed like a great idea.
 In all cases, except for this one, it _was_ a great idea.
 Everybody but them was happy to hear from me, inviting me to see them as far away as Argentina in one case.
 Reconnecting with somebody I held in high esteem was supposed to raise my spirit, not crush it.

 I don't know if they're aware of my condition or how it's impacted me.
 I'm not sure it would've changed anything or if they'd care.
 Frankly speaking, I doubt it on both accounts.
-All I know is I don't know what happened or why.
-I did not deserve to be treated like this.
-Nobody understands.
+All I know is I don't know what happened or why and I didn't deserve to be treated like this.
+Nobody else understands either.
 I don't believe even they could explain themself if asked.

 {{< figure
     src="/images/girl.jpg"
     class="center"
 >}}

 I'm not religious or into woo-woo-ology, but it was (and still is) genuinely difficult not to think or feel at times like I was being tested by . . . something.
-Like I was dragged into some twisted initiation I never consented to or been informed about and which our culture will, on the other side, no doubt demand I collapse into the cringe-inducing form of Ten Things I Learned.
+Like I was dragged into some twisted initiation I never consented to wnd hadn't been informed about and which our culture will, on the other side, no doubt demand I collapse into the cringe-inducing form of Ten Things I Learned.

 Well, I didn't break.
 Not completely.
 I refuse to sanitize my story into pithy, feel-good bulletpoints, however, so demerits for uncooperativeness, says the preceptor in my head.